ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/02_Blink Wolf/01_Blink Wolf.md

 | Processing time | 10 hours | 32 hours | 3.2× |

 The processing time doesn't scale linearly because you need a bigger crew and better equipment, which speeds things up.

+**Note on dressed weight:** Like normal Blink Wolves, Alphas arrive at your shop with blood removed (416 lbs) but viscera intact (~305 lbs, scaled from 47 lbs × 6.5).
+The massive Blink Node and Frost Sac are so valuable and dangerous that ALL gutting must happen under controlled conditions at your shop.
+The ~305 lbs of viscera are removed during processing and counted in the waste category.

 ### External Materials (Alpha)